 There are many educational placement options for students with disabilities in Ohio.
-Because of enrollment caps and capacity not all options, particularly scholarship or voucher programs are available to all students and should therefore be evaluated on a case-by-case basis.
+Because of enrollment caps and program capacity limitations, not all options, particularly scholarship or voucher programs, are available to all students and should therefore be evaluated on a case-by-case basis.